-I conduct research aimed at elucidating and reducing the social and technical factors that exclude people with disabilities from gaining media and information (MIL) competencies that are vital to a person’s full participation in contemporary information landscape, and overall sense of self-determination and agency.
+I conduct research aimed at elucidating and reducing the social and technical factors that exclude people with disabilities from accessing information and developing critical media and information literacies.

 To accomplish my overarching research aim, I focused on the design of vision to touch and touch to language information technologies and media that make information accessible non-visually.
 To date, this work has focused on:

 - Working with community stakeholders to identify the underlying social and technical factors involved in the consumption and production of tactile media.
 (Stangl, A., Cunningham, A., Blake, L. Yeh.
 T. (2019).
 Problems of Practice Impacting Inclusive Tactile Media Consumption and Production.
 ASSETS 2019, Pittsburg, Pennsylvania)